siddarthpai/hsp-blog/README.md

 ![](https://github.com/siddarthpai/hsp-blog/blob/main/img/7.jpg?raw=true)

-STEP 3: Feel free to configure the package name By convention its usually named after your company domain name as shown com.'company_name'.iamrich or if you dont have a company domain, name it com.'your_name'.iamrich
+STEP 3: Feel free to configure the package name By convention its usually named after your company domain name as shown com.<company_name>.iamrich or if you dont have a company domain, name it com.<your_name>.iamrich

-Now, click on Finish and now Android Studio will create your first Flutter Project 🥳🥳
+*Now, click on Finish and now Android Studio will create your first Flutter Project 🥳🥳*

 ## Setting up the Android Emulator